cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 Reading datafile = house_dataset
 ```

 VW supports a variety of different input methods.
-This example uses a simple text file, and VW displays a diagnostic with the source of the data.
+This example uses a simple text file, and VW displays the source of the data.

 Alternative data sources include _cache files_ (from previous VW runs), _stdin_, or a _tcp socket_.